jmcd73/docker-ubuntu1804-apache24-php7/README.md

-# docker-ubuntu16-apache2-php7
+# docker-ubuntu1804-apache2-php72
-A docker image based on Ubuntu 16.04 with Apache2 + PHP 7.0
+A docker image based on Ubuntu 18.04 LTS with Apache2 + PHP 7.2 + Cups 2.2.x

 ## Pull the image